 Make sure you’re also constantly educating and coaching your staff on new products and carrier offerings, as well as sales and time management strategies.

-By educating and empowering your employees, your business will perform at a higher level, turning you into a trusted advisor to your customers.
+By educating and empowering your employees, your business will perform at a higher level.
 Clients who trust you are the clients most likely to give you referrals, renew their policies with you, and continue to share positive word of mouth.

 One Renaissance member surveyed said they always look to their “Lost Client List” to see who they may be able to get back in touch with to rekindle a relationship.

 There’s valuable insight and opportunity found in your list of previous clients.
 See each client as an opportunity to win back business.

 After all, there’s a reason that these customers approached your agency in the first place.
 Spend some time reviewing their prior account and experience to see if you can uncover any changes — in their situation or in your offerings — that might make revisiting your relationship a good idea.

 How to Make it a System: Let us do the work of checking your “Lost Client List” for you.
 Arno, the mobile app available exclusively to Renaissance agency principals, flags lost accounts automatically, and the win-back report automatically surfaces these types of opportunities to agents 10 months after the customer left (two months before their next renewal date).
 This is the perfect time to reconnect and see if you can offer a better policy, price, or experience than their current provider.

 Referrals can be a huge driver of new business, and David Dawson, Renaissance regional executive vice president/Northeast, recommends that you directly ask your top clients to refer you to others.

 While it might seem scary to ask for referrals, if you’ve been able to build trust and rapport with your clients, they’ll feel confident and comfortable with recommending you to their friends, family, and colleagues.